juddlestone/juddlestone/README.md

 ### 👋 Hey, I'm Jack!
-A Platform Engineer based in the Midlands, United Kingdom.
+An engineer based in the East Midlands, United Kingdom.

 ### 🧠 What I'm Currently Improving
 - CI/CD.